 COVID-19: entry and quarantine regulations in Germany - Federal Foreign Office (auswaertiges-amt.de)

-There is some risk to your security in Germany due to the ongoing threat of terrorism and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Germany due to the ongoing threat of terrorism (level 2 of 4).View Larger Map Close/Open map

-The German authorities maintain increased security measures as a precaution around the country, including at public buildings and transport hubs.
+The German authorities maintain increased security measures as a precaution around the country, including at public buildings, transport hubs, major events and large public gatherings.
 German police continue to monitor a number of individuals suspected of involvement in terrorist-related activity and have disrupted a number of terror plots.

 New Zealanders in Germany are advised to be vigilant and keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising a heightened degree of vigilance in public places.

-Petty crime such as bag snatching and pick pocketing occurs in Germany, particularly in and around major cities and tourist sites.
+Petty crime such as bag snatching and pick pocketing occurs in Germany, particularly in and around major cities, tourist sites and transport hubs.
 We advise New Zealanders to be alert to their surroundings at all times and guard belongings carefully.